CodeGov-org/codegov-website/README.md

 Note:

 - `fnm` will warn about missing environment variables, this is fine.
-- `dfxvm` will pause execution to ask for confirmation, choosing `default` is fine here.
 - The script may also pause execution to prompt for an administrator password.

 ```bash